brimdata/zed/zng/docs/spec.md

 The sequence of key/value pairs of a map is encoded as a container comprising key0, val0, key1, val1, ... keyN, valN.

-Any value can be specified as "unset" with the ASCII character `-`.
+Any value can be specified as null with the ASCII character `-`.
-This is typically used to represent columns of records where not all columns have been set in a given record value, though any type can be validly unset.
-A value that is not to be interpreted as "unset" but is the single-character string `-`, must be escaped (e.g., `\x2d`).
+This is typically used to represent columns of records where not all columns have been set in a given record value, though any type can have a null value.
+A value that is not to be interpreted as null but is the single-character string `-`, must be escaped (e.g., `\x2d`).

 Note that this syntax can be scanned and parsed independent of the